syl20bnr/spacemacs-elpa-mirror/melpa/racket-mode-readme.txt

 Goals:
-- Focus on Racket (not various Schemes).
+- Focus on Racket lang.
 - Follow DrRacket concepts where applicable.
 - Thorough font-lock and indent.
-- Compatible with Emacs 24.3+ and Racket 5.3.5+.
+- Compatible with Emacs 24.3+ and Racket 6.0+.

 Details: https://github.com/greghendershott/racket-mode